-- Limitations on the number of animals in a unit, based on unit size - Prohibitions on types of animals that MHA classifies as dangerous, provided that such classifications are consistent with applicable state and local law - Prohibitions on individual animals, based on certain factors, including the size and weight of the animal - Requiring pet owners to have their pets spayed or neutered

-MHA may not require pet owners to have any pet's vocal cords removed.
+- Limitations on the number of animals in a unit, based on unit size - Prohibitions on types of animals that MHA classifies as dangerous, provided that such classifications are consistent with applicable state and local law - Prohibitions on individual animals, based on certain factors, including the size and weight of the animal - Requiring pet owners to have their pets spayed or neutered - Cat declawing is not a requirement or condition of pet ownership in public housing and HUD encourages PHAs to refrain from engaging in this practice [New PH OCC GB, Pet Ownership, p.
+9]. - PHAs may not require pet owners to have any pet's vocal cords removed.

-MHA may not require pet owners to obtain or carry liability insurance.
+• PHAs may not require pet owners to obtain or carry liability insurance.